Welcome to NZM Rentals

 - In the evening, enjoy fresh fish and seafood at the picturesque beach town of Whitianga.
 The road to the south takes you to the surfing town of Whangamata and the breathtaking Karangahake Gorge.
 Behind the gold mining town of Waihi starts lush green pastureland that extends to Matamata.

 - In Waitomo underground world, you can admire the glowworms and stalactites as well as stalagmites.
 In the Tongariro National Park, do a little trekking and walk about 20 km back (Tongariro Alpine Crossing), which passes by different volcanoes and glorious turquoise blue mountain lakes.
 On the west coast, walk along the black sand beach with white-grey cliffs, and in Napier on the east coast, enjoy the view directly to the sea.

 - Travel along the west coast, over the 900-meter-high Arthur’s Pass, with viaducts, bridges, and plunging waterfalls.
 In Christchurch, you can finish your road trip in the numerous bars.

 - Take a hike in the Aoraki / Mt Cook National Park.
 Sensational is the Hooker Valley Track, which starts at the White Horse Hill campsite, leads over suspension bridges, and ends at the glacial lake with floating icebergs.
 The Hooker Valley Track, which is about three hours long, is highly recommended, offers excellent views and is easy to do even for non-hikers.
 There are great opportunities to watch the stars along the entire route, at least back in Queenstown on a skyline stargazing tour high above the city with the Queenstown skyline.

-- There are the state and private campsites in New Zealand, which often have a lovely location.
+- There are state and private campsites in New Zealand, which often have a lovely location.
 The ferry ride between Wellington, on New Zealand’s North Island and Picton, on New Zealand’s South Island, takes about three hours.
 It’s no coincidence that the ride is one of the world’s most beautiful ferry rides.
-In Te Anau, the lake invites for a walk along the shore.
+In Te Anau, the lake invites you for a walk along the shore.
 Adventurous people can start the three-hour hike into Fiordland from there.
 In the direction of Milford Sound, there are beautiful (sometimes very strenuous) hiking trails on which you can discover, among other things, Mirror Lake, Lake Marian, or the Sutherland Falls.